 Use the information that you have gathered to help you put together:

 By taking the research that you have already put time into and releasing it like other media assets that can perform well in search, you expand the reach of your original work and generate more SEO leads over time.
 Additionally, including that media on the page with your original article can help your article rank more highly in search, as Google prioritises content that includes rich media.

 Don’t Forget About Your Social Media.

 Even if your focus is on generating SEO leads and not necessarily growing your social media following, it is important to remember that the two should go hand-in-hand.
 Social media can be a great platform for networking and growing awareness.
 Social media can be a great platform for distributing your content, securing new backlinks, and generally generating opportunities that will benefit your search engine optimisation in the future.
 Remember — Google and other search engines take social media presence into account when ranking websites.
 It may not play as large of a role as your content and backlinks, but it does have a measurable effect.
 Beyond that, fostering a social media following will have a long-term impact on your search optimisation efforts.

 Update Existing Content That Has Performed

-Do you have a piece of content that is performing particularly well in search results, but was created years ago?
-Updating your content to include new information can be a great way to give it a boost in search while providing more value to your visitors.
+Do you have a piece of content that performs particularly well in search results, but was created years ago?
+Updating your content to include new information can be a great way to boost your search while providing more value to your visitors.